ranaasamir/BI18/README.md

 Sprint 0

 About:

-Nourhan ALgendy " Iam a BI student in the Guc , my favourit subjects are Enterprise Resource planning and E-business.
+Nourhan ALgendy: I am a BI student in the Guc , my favourite subjects are Enterprise Resource planning and E-business.

 Rana samir: I'm an Aquarius